onymous-games/whisper-rpg/README.md

 ### Stabilization

-Any concious character can take an action to stabilize a being that is bleeding out.
+Any conscious character can take an action to stabilize a being that is bleeding out.
 To do so, the player rolls 3D6.
 If they roll higher than `7 + Number of Negative hitpoints target has acquired`, the target stops losing hitpoints after every round.

 ## Resting